|As of Jan. 18th, 2019|

 |Chartered Bank prime rate 3.95% & 4.10%|

-Most of the above rates are for insured mortgages and/or have a maximum amortization of 25 years.
+Some of the above rates are for insured mortgages and/or have a maximum amortization of 25 years.

-*The 3 year fixed rate is for high ratio/insurable purchases closing within 45 days.
+*The 3 year fixed rate is for high ratio purchases closing within 45 days.

 Interest rates have become more complex to quote.
 Rates for refinances, rental properties, conventional mortgages and amortizations up to 30 years may be higher.